toastfigjam/attention-ecology/README.md

 ## 1. why this matters

 our collective attention is the most valuable and most depleted resource of the 21st century.
-it fuels economies, creativity, and meaning — yet our tools are optimized to *capture* it, not *cultivate* it.
+it fuels economies, creativity, and meaning. yet our tools are optimized to *capture* it, not *cultivate* it.

 the consequence is a form of **cognitive climate change**:
 constant stimulation erodes depth, empathy, and sustained thought.